gabriel-marchetti/Obsidian-Vault/Asking-Technical-Questions.md

-It's not that difficult to get into a situation where you need to ask someone about a specific topic, in a way that finding answer on Google can be a dull task.
+It's not uncommon to find yourself in a situation where you need to ask someone about a specific topic, especially if finding an answer on Google is a dull task.
+In such cases, it becomes useful to ask questions, specially writing them, in a way it is clear to be answered.
+The previous sentence is more important when we think about the context of getting help itself: When we put more effort when explaining our doubts to someone who can possibly answer them, then the more capable the possible explainer can answer it.